Xextan/refgram/pages/lessons.md

 Another mechanism we should cover is the ability to break up trailing serial elements from their head, which we will call split serialization.
 Ordinarily, serials are constructed by simply placing two predicates next to each other without an intervening operator or terminator.
 However, it is also possible to explicitly mark serial elements, which allows them to be moved to a later position in the sentence.

 To accomplish this, all we need to do is attach a case marker to the descriptive element, just like we would otherwise do to create an ordinary noun phrase.
-If multiple nouns with the same case marker (or implicit case per the case hierarchy) appear in a sentence, the later ones will be treated as serial elements modifying the original noun which matches the case.
+If multiple arguments with the same case marker appear in a sentence, arguments with a repeated case marker will be treated as serial elements modifying a prior element which bears that case marker.

 &nbsp;&nbsp;&nbsp;***don nia sat te txixo ni - o donfel.***
 &nbsp;&nbsp;&nbsp;*My friend gave this food to me - the generous one.*